 Get new money-making secrets every week for free.
 Signup here now!

-Savings products aimed at the over 60s have grown in recent times, particularly online savings accounts.
-According to Ofcom, a quarter of all Brits using the internet are over 60, so there’s no reason why all you silver surfers can’t take advantage of any great rates.
 Although there are some competitive rates out there for the over 60s, they aren’t necessarily the best products overall, so always shop around and do take into account short-term bonus rates that fall away after a set period (usually six or 12 months).
-Don’t forget you can put up to £5,640 into a Mini Cash ISA or £11,280 into a Maxi Shares ISA without paying tax on it.
+Don’t forget, from 1 July 2014 you will be able to save up to £15,000 in ISAs without paying tax on it.
+This can be split between a Cash ISA and a Stocks and Shares ISA in anyway you choose.

 Want to know how to increase your retirement income?
 Follow the simple tips in our fantastic FREE guides below.
 They contain easy-to-follow advice, don’t cost you a penny and will seriously improve your retirement bank balance.
 Don’t miss out!
 Make sure you claim your FREE guides by clicking below:

-We get asked a lot about travel insurance for over 60s, so we’re always on the lookout for great offers.
-However Staysure aside, seniors’ deals tend to be aimed at 65s and above.
-Undeterred, we’ve put together a couple of pointers about how you can get cheap travel insurance at 65 plus.
-Flexicover provides reasonable cover for those aged 65 and over – you’d be looking at around £90 for annual multi-trip cover in Europe, for example.
-Insure For Travel has some affordable policies for those in their early 70s – expect to pay around £60 for annual multi-trip cover in Europe.
 Finding it hard to get insured?
 If you find it hard to get insurance (perhaps because of your age or a medical condition) make sure you try AllClear.
 We were impressed by the cover they offered to pensioners (who often struggle to get adequate travel insurance cover) and the fact that the cost of their premiums are calculated much more fairly than most other insurers (so a 65 year old will pay less than a 75 year old, for example) Visit the AllClear website to find out more and get a quote.
-You can use our travel insurance comparison tool to compare the latest quotes from companies across the market.
-For more information, we’ve got a whole article dedicated to cheaper travel insurance for over 65s – it’s got everything you need to know, so take a look.

 According to Ofcom, a quarter of all Brits using the internet are over 60 – so why not make some extra cash from the comfort of your computer?